-Also, to make things even more exciting, we rented a car and I drove us from Castlebar to Westmeath!
+Also, to make things even more exciting, I rented a car and drove from Castlebar to Westmeath!
 It's been almost four years since I drove so it was definitely fun to be behind the wheel again.

 There were loads of different stages as well as food options!
-We brought some food with us which lasted us for the Friday but we ate to our heart's content on the Saturday and Sunday.
-We had gourmet burgers, pizzas from the Big Blue Bus, Umi Falafel, buffalo chicken wings, crepes, donuts, coffee, and more.
+I brought some food with mewhich lasted me for the Friday but I ate to our heart's content on the Saturday and Sunday.
+I had gourmet burgers, pizzas from the Big Blue Bus, Umi Falafel, buffalo chicken wings, crepes, donuts, coffee, and more.

 And one of our favourites was Jaru's Korean BBQ - beef bulgogi with purple rice!
 So much flavour!
 The prices weren't too exorbitant either as the most expensive dish was probably 12 for the pizza.